AleronWen/SoRaVAC/README.md

 ## Installation

+  1. Download the certificate (.cer file) and the msixbundle file
+  2. Install the certificate in your computer.
+It is selfsigned, As I'm not aware of any organization that sign certificate for open source softwares for free so Windows will warn you about it.
-Run the installer package and wait for the install process to complete.
+  3. Run the installer package and wait for the install process to complete.

 ## Usage